geeknees/survey_shark/docs/prompt_plan.md

 ⸻

-Prompt 5 — Invite link issuance and public entry /i/:token
+Prompt 5 — Invite link issuance and public entry /i/:token ✅ COMPLETED

 Implement InviteLink issuance:
 - Admin on project show can click "Generate Link" to create (or show existing) a reusable token.